This post has been adapted from a patient who experienced this.

 Here’s what I focused on:

-Anti-inflammatory nutrition – I cut out foods I was sensitive to (found through testing), reduced sugar, and focused on whole, nutrient-dense meals.
+Nutrition came first.
+I cut out the foods I was sensitive to (found through testing), pulled back on sugar, and built meals around whole, nutrient-dense ingredients.

-Liver and gallbladder support – I started targeted supplements that helped thin and move bile, reduce inflammation, and support liver detox pathways.
+Then targeted support for my liver and gallbladder.
+I worked with supplements designed to thin and move bile, calm inflammation, and support liver detox pathways.

 It didn’t happen overnight, but it did happen.
 No more gallbladder attacks.
 No more bloating after meals.
 And most importantly, I kept my organ.